Helping Children, Empowering Parents, Making a Difference

 Sensory Pathways Occupational Therapy (SPOT) became a formalised business in 2018.
 The business grew out of the immense need for access to quality local pediatric occupational therapy within the Kapiti Coast, New Zealand.

 Owner & Pediatric OT, Jamie Blank says ...

-We work on things like co-regulation – meaning that when a parent feels calmer, they are better able to help their child become calm.
+With parents, we work on things like co-regulation – meaning that when a parent feels calmer, they are better able to help their child become calm.
 I also focus on making changes to the daily routine to help a child navigate the day with better control.